- In the last 70 years, almost 2,000 old buildings were converted into apartments, including around 800 in the last decade alone — an all-time high.

 - Chicago tops the list with the most adaptive reuse projects, while New York City leads with the most converted apartments.

 - Factories are the all-time most popular building type to be converted into rentals, but office-to-apartment conversions were the most common in the 2010s.

-Compared to the 1950s, when adapted apartment buildings were extremely rare, the 2010s saw 55 times more old buildings converted to apartment communities.
+Compared to the 1950s, when repurposed buildings were extremely rare, the 2010s saw 55 times more old buildings converted to apartment communities.
 That’s a leap from just 14 projects in the ’50s to 778 conversions last decade — a number that has been increasing rapidly, especially since the 1990s.
 The same upward trend is confirmed by the number of apartments in repurposed buildings — from about 2,000 rental units in the ’50s to almost 97,000 units opened in converted structures last decade.
-In total, there are now more than 240,000 apartments for rent in large converted buildings in the U.S.
+In total, there are now more than 240,000 apartments for rent in large repurposed buildings in the U.S.

 Along with changing economic needs and trends, the types of buildings turned into apartments have also changed over time.
 For instance, from the ’50s through the ’90s, hotels were the most common type of building to be converted into apartments.
 Then, in the 2000s, it was mostly factories that became apartments.
 Finally, in the 2010s, offices were the most common structures to be turned into rentals.

 Meanwhile, in 2017 alone, 119 apartment buildings came to life from repurposing old buildings — the highest annual number ever.
 This was also the year that the former School for Creative and Performing Arts in Cincinnati, OH, was the subject of an adaptive reuse project.
 The old school turned into apartments is now called Alumni Lofts, and you can still see the original school chalkboards, marble staircases and mosaic tile in the hallway.

 65% of converted buildings aimed at middle- & lower-income renters